Patrawadee Duangjak, MD and Vichai Duangjak, MD Retired Physicians Creating a Legacy of Caring

 UH Alumni Association News | April 2021

-For Vichai Duangjak, MD and Patrawadee Duangjak, MD, University Hospitals Geauga Medical Center was a second home.
+For Vichai Duangjak, MD and Patrawadee Duangjak, MD, University Hospitals Geauga Medical Center, a campus of UH Regional Hospitals was a second home.
 There, Vichai, an obstetrician and gynecologist for 42 years, delivered generations of children and cared for countless women in the community during the joyous experience of birth and new life, as well as in difficult times during illness.
 Meanwhile, Patrawadee, a pathologist, headed up Pathology/Laboratory, diagnosing cancer and other serious illnesses.

 With such active careers, it was natural for Drs.
 Duangjak to stay active and productive in what could have been a quiet retirement.
 Although like everyone, the pandemic curtailed many of their activities, they generously continued to give back in a professional capacity.
 Both Patrawadee and Vichai are volunteers at UH to provide the COVID-19 vaccine to the public.